vd4mmind/vd4mmind/README.md

 - 👀 I work on finding therapeutic target or biomarkers for multiple cardiometabolomic (e.g. Chronic Kidney, Athersclerosis, Liver, etc.) diseases in a data driven manner leveraging the integreation of bulk and single cell multi-omics data alongside clinical data from human observational cohorts

-- 🌱 I currently collaborate and studies or projects involving single-cell transcriptomcis, spatial transcriptomics, proteomics, metabolomics, multi-omics data integration, clinical data integration to achieve the above
+- 🌱 I currently collaborate on studies or projects involving single-cell transcriptomcis, spatial transcriptomics, proteomics, metabolomics, multi-omics data integration, clinical data integration to achieve the above

 - 💻 I work on omics projects involving preclinical data with interventional designs e.g. knockout or drug treated at single cell or bulk multi-omics level